Edwin Franden Dakin: Biography

-Dakin was associate editor of the weekly magazine Commerce and Finance (1922-1926).
+Dakin was associate editor of the weekly magazine Commerce and Finance (1922–1926).
 He also edited the magazine Plane Talk.

 He is best known for his book Mrs. Eddy: The Biography of a Virginal Mind, a critical biography of Mary Baker Eddy.
 It was the first biography to document Eddy's use of morphine.
-It received positive reviews in academic journals.
+It received positive reviews in academic journals as well as other publications at the time.
+The Dictionary of American Biography described it as the "most impartial and scholarly biography" of Eddy and its editor Ernest Sutherland Bates praised the book for its judicious examination of sources.
 In 1929, H. L. Mencken commented that Dakin "has been at pains to unearth the precise facts and he sets them forth carefully and pleasantly.
 The Christian Science press-agents, of course, will damn him as a slanderer, but that fact is unimportant.
 He has made a valuable contribution to American history."

-The Dictionary of American Biography described it as the "most impartial and scholarly biography" of Eddy.
-It has also been described it as "a superbly documented biography."
-Psychiatrist Karl Menninger described the book as "remarkable".
-Ernest Sutherland Bates praised the book for its judicious examination of sources.

-Literary critic Daniel Burt wrote that it is a detailed biography and Dakin achieved an "objectivity rare in books about Eddy."
+More recently, literary critic Daniel Burt wrote in 2001 that the book is a detailed biography and Dakin achieved a "detailed account that achieves an objectivity rare in books about Eddy.
+Although now superseded by subsequent studies".

 When Dakin's biography of Mary Baker Eddy was published in 1929, Christian Science officials from the Mother Church tried to censor and suppress the book.
 Christian Scientists complained that the biography was biased and negative towards Eddy.
 The Mother Church threatened a number of bookstores that were selling it with foreclosure of mortgages.
 John Hall Wheelock noted that an officer from the First Church of Christ Scientist threatened its publisher Charles Scribner's Sons with "malicious animal magnetism".
 Christian Scientists threatened to boycott stores that displayed the book for sale.
 They were unsuccessful and Dakin's biography was republished by Scribner's in 1930.
-It was issued with a pamphlet that documented the attempted suppression, The Blight that Failed.
+It was issued with a pamphlet that documented the attempted suppression, The Blight that Failed, which "turned the book into a best seller".

-William J. Whalen has noted that the Christian Science attempts of censorship "backfired and turned the book into a best seller".